The 10x10 report

 Conversations with experts.
 Insights for you.

 In 3Q 2021, Russell Investments held its annual Partner Innovation Lab, a roundtable event where large asset owners from various geographies brainstorm their greatest concerns and areas of interest.
 We asked Cerulli Associates to interview participating organisations, as well as some of our asset management partners, to extract individual perspectives on topics discussed at the event.
 The result is a three-part series covering Diversity & Inclusion, Climate Change Investing, and Investors' Methods for Seeking Returns.

-When Russell Investments asked some of its largest asset owner clients about their key challenges, navigating diversity and inclusion (D&I) was near the top of the list.
-How is D&I success defined?
-How are firms and their peers achieving D&I success internally?
-And how are institutional investors evaluating asset managers for D&I?
+When Russell Investments asked some of its largest asset owner clients about their key challenges, navigating diversity, equity, and inclusion (DEI) was near the top of the list.
+How is DEI success defined?
+How are firms and their peers achieving DEI success internally?
+And how are institutional investors evaluating asset managers for DEI?